Review by Annabel

 The story of Frank and Ilse is set against tough times for the residents of Unity Street who, although united against the threat of redevelopment, find their shops being picked off one by one.
 Whatever happens though, Maud, Kit Father Anthony and the others are like a family who will always stay in touch, the sense of community that comes through in this novel is touching.

-Annabel is one of the editors of Shiny New Books and wishes she hadn’t sold (nearly) all her vinyl.
+Annabel is one of the Shiny Editors and still misses vinyl.